dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 # DBOS Quickstart

-You can run DBOS apps any computer that has Node.js and Postgres.
+You can develop, test and run DBOS apps on your computer using a local PostgreSQL database.
+Once you're ready, deploying to DBOS Cloud is quick and simple.
-![DBOS Development and Deployment Model](./assets/quickstart-diagram.png)
+![DBOS Development and Deployment Model](./assets/quickstart-diagram.png) In this guide, we first walk you through deploying a sample "Hello" app to the cloud in 5 minutes.
+After that, we provide instructions on how to set up a local PostgreSQL database and run the app on your computer.

 ## Deploy Your First App to the Cloud